jwhite37/csc253Project/REPORT.md

 Problem Statement
 =============

-The Nature and Scale of the Python Tutor Data gives us many potential problems to look at.
-Since we have so much data from so many different users there are many problems that can be looked at.
+The varied nature and large scale of the Python Tutor submission data gives us many potential problems to look at.

 - One problem we can approach is to use this data to get at an analysis of programmer mistakes made by novice programers.
 Can we see interesting or frequent mistakes that new programmers make when writing Python code?

 Getting at a solution to the above problem is an extensive task, quite a bit larger than the scope of this courses project.
 However in the spirit of that overall goal we identified several smaller problems we can get a handle on in the time we had that will help in furthering that goal.

 - What type of data model or storage system works well for further analysis of the data?
 - Is there a good way to visualize the data, in such a way where we can ask for further 'expert' input into the data for use in further analysis?
 - How to best separate the submissions into a 'session' so we can identify a specific 'user' in analysis of the data.
 - What are the basic statistics of the data, how many error types are there, how many 'sessions' can we see in a typical month of submissions?